daverona/docker-cromwell/README.md

   .
 ```

-> If an error occurs during building image, your UID/GID are taken in the image
+> If an error occurs during building image, your UID/GID are taken
 > likely by Alpine system account.
 Try without GID option.

-> In the image an account `cromwell` which has UID and GID same as yours is created.
+> An account `cromwell` which has UID and GID same as yours is created in the image.
-> Cromwell standalone and server instances will be run by this `cromwell` account.
+> Cromwell standalone and server instances will be run by `cromwell` account.

 Run a container: